 Q. How long do they pay for the rental car?

-If you have a rental agreement is based on your policy.
-If you are a claimant using the other insured then it is based on the repair time.
+A. If you have a rental agreement, it is based on your policy.
+If you are a claimant using the other insured, then it is based on the repair time.

 Q. What if my insurance company already has given me the estimate?

-We will work with the insurance companies for your best interest and will supplement for any hidden damage.
+A. We will work with your insurance company for your best interest and will supplement for any hidden damage.

 Q. Do I have a choice what parts (new or used) will be used to repair my vehicle?

 A. New, used or aftermarket parts are used based on the age of your vehicle and what policy you have purchased.
-In case you're a claimant, then always new or recycled factory parts are used.
+In the case that you’re a claimant, new or recycled factory parts are always used.

 Q. How long will it take to repair my vehicle?